gkorpal/gkorpal.github.io/_pages/book-list.md

 * **Introduction to Topology and Modern Analysis** by *G. F. Simmons*: This book should be renamed as "An Introduction to Functional Analysis".
 Here we talk about normed linear spaces over $\mathbb{R}$ and $\mathbb{C}$.
 * **Differential Equations** by *S. L. Ross*: Nothing special, any other text like Simmons and Krantz's book "Differential Equations: Theory, Technique and Practice" is also good.
 We will see the proofs of facts learned in Calculus II.

 *I never came across a good introductory book on numerical analysis, since like graph theory it involves lots of definitions and algorithms.
-In general, you can pick some notes which use GNU Octave or Python for implementing the algorithms.*
+In general, you can pick some notes ([like these](https://open.umn.edu/opentextbooks/textbooks/first-semester-in-numerical-analysis-with-julia)) which use GNU Octave or Python for implementing the algorithms.*

 ## Topology ##